PierreChouteau/DeepLearningWithAudio/utilities/dlwa/README.md

 ```
 ./dlwa.py ddsp setup
 ```
 Sets up a Conda environment for ddsp, installing all the necessary packages.
-For the model, you just need to change ddsp by their to set up the different Conda environnement. (eg. gansynth, samplernn)
+For the other models, change ddsp by their name to set up the different Conda environnement. (eg. `./dlwa.py gansynth setup`, same thing for samplernn and nsynth)

 ### Dataset, Training